Reimagining Anomalies: What If Anomalies Were Normal?: Experiments

-\paragraph{CIFAR-10} Especially for BCE, the CEs for CIFAR-10 in Figure \ref{fig:cf_cifar_single} represent intuitive normal samples (ships) that retain the anomalous object's color to incur minimal changes on the anomaly.
-The CEs generated for HSC and BCE primarily disentangle the concepts by changing the background.
-Typically, ships are depicted floating on water, which may vary in color without becoming anomalous.
-Again, CEs for DSVDD are generally worse, revealing weaknesses of DSVDD as discussed in detail in Appendix \ref{appx:sec:limitations}.
-We refer to Appendix \ref{appx:sec:full_qualitative_results} for more experimental results using other normal classes, showcasing that the CEs exhibit a similar behavior for other classes and combinations of classes forming normality.
+\paragraph{CIFAR-10.} Especially for BCE, the CEs in Figure \ref{fig:cf_cifar_single} represent intuitive normal samples (ships) that retain the anomalous object's color to incur minimal changes on the anomaly.
+As there is only one single normal class, the CEs primarily disentangle the concepts by changing the background.
+Ships are typically depicted floating on water, which may vary in color.
+The CEs reveal that HSC and DSVDD predominantly focus on the background to detect anomalies, as all CEs are perceived as normal (see Section \ref{sec:cf_are_normal}), although the CEs' foregrounds are often similar to the original anomaly.
+This aligns with prior findings on background exploitation in CIFAR-10 \citep{ding2024improving}.

-\paragraph{GTSDB} Figure \ref{fig:cf_gtsdb} shows the proposed CEs for the GTSDB dataset, when speed signs are taken as a normal class.
-Again, we refer to Appendix \ref{appx:sec:full_qualitative_results} for more experimental results using other normal scenarios with similar findings.
-The CEs of BCE and HSC show well-disentangled normal traffic signs, which are obtained from anomalous signs.
-For instance, the CE of BCE changes the ``80km/h restriction ends'' sign into a ``80km/h limit'' sign, which is a minimal intervention to make the sample appear normal.
+\paragraph{GTSDB.} Figure \ref{fig:cf_gtsdb} shows the proposed CEs when speed signs are taken as a normal class.
+The CEs of BCE and HSC show well-disentangled normal traffic signs, obtained from anomalous ones.
+For instance, the CE of BCE changes the ``80km/h restriction ends'' sign into a ``80km/h limit'' sign---a minimal intervention to make the sample appear normal.
+Note that all triangular anomalies become circles.
+The CEs show that the shape is an important feature for the detector to rate anomalousness.

+\paragraph{ImageNet-Neighbors.} Figure \ref{fig:cf_inn_single} shows CEs for the INN dataset when zebras are normal.
+The ground-truth anomalies are ``similar'' animals, ranging from horses and boars to armadillos.
+The CEs depict zebras while keeping the general pose and background of the anomalous animal.
+For disentanglement, the CEs vary the color scheme, which apparently the detectors perceive as normal.
+The CEs for the second concept for HSC are dark and, while still showing zebras, perturb the image with green and orange patterns.
+Interestingly, our experiments show that HSC assigns lower anomaly scores to the CEs for this second concept.